 How Many Drivers in Florida Are Uninsured or Underinsured?

-According to the Insurance Information Institute, one out of every five drivers in Florida is uninsured.
+According to statistics from the Insurance Information Institute, one out of every five drivers in Florida is uninsured.
 With more than 15.7 Million registered drivers in the Sunshine State, that means as many as 3.1 Million motorists are driving around without auto insurance.

 What Is Uninsured Motorist Coverage?